 This granular reporting makes it hard to see the big picture and evaluate performance because you have to compare hundreds or thousands of individual reports.

-But you need to track BOTH of these kinds of emails if you want to level up your email marketing.
+But you need to track both broadcast and automated emails if you want to level up your email marketing.

 Why You Absolutely, Positively MUST Own Your Own Email Marketing Metrics

-This is a HUGE trap (that many people fall into) when it comes to email marketing because it feels efficient at the time.
+This is a HUGE trap when it comes to email marketing because it feels efficient at the time.

 To build a sustainable, long-term email strategy, you need to take any data you get in your business and hold it yourself.

-There are two key reasons this is critical.
+There are 2 key reasons this is critical.

 A simple chart looking at dates and deliverability can help you track how well you’re maintaining compliance over time and whether or not you need to adjust your messaging.